 \section{Identifiability}

 Identifiability is important for parameter inference and for the usual asymptotic theory to hold for maximum likelihood estimation of the model parameters (cf.\ Section~\ref{sec:Inference}).
-Identifiability of univariate and multivariate finite Gaussian mixture distributions has been proved in \citet{Teic:Iden:1963} and \citet{Yako:Spra:Onth:1968}, respectively, while general conditions for identifiability of mixtures of linear models can be found in \citet{Henn:Iden:2000}.
-Identifiability for the generalized linear Gaussian CWM has recently been proved in \citet{Ingr:Punz:Vitt:TheG:2014}.
+Proof of the identifiability of univariate and multivariate finite Gaussian mixture distributions is provided by \citet{Teic:Iden:1963} and \citet{Yako:Spra:Onth:1968}, respectively, while general conditions for identifiability of mixtures of linear models can be found in \citet{Henn:Iden:2000}.
+Proof of the identifiability of the generalized linear Gaussian CWM has recently been provided by \citet{Ingr:Punz:Vitt:TheG:2014}.
 Here, identification conditions are provided for the multivariate response (Gaussian) CWM defined in \eqref{mGCWM}.